Ways of Seeing at the NFB: 5 to Watch in ’17Production

 Packaging a vital chapter of Canadian history as rousing entertainment, Clements shot a series of powerful “story songs” throughout BC, framing testimony from activists like Edwin Newman, whose Aunt Kitty wrote for The Native Voice — the country’s first Indigenous-run newspaper, established in a time when Indigenous Canadians were still denied the vote – and Doreen Manual whose father George Manual was a driving force behind the 1980 Constitution Express, instrumental in securing recognition for Aboriginal rights within Canada’s repatriated constitution.

-Adapted from a theatre piece that Clements created for the Aboriginal Pavilion at the 2010 Vancouver Cultural Olympiad, The Road Forward features an original score, composed by Wayne Lavallee with help from Jennifer Kreisberg, who both perform as part of an ensemble that includes Michelle St. John, Cheri Maracle, Ostwelve (Ronnie Dean Harris), Murray Porter, Russell Wallace and Shakti Hayes.
+Adapted from a theatre piece that Clements created for the Aboriginal Pavilion at the 2010 Vancouver Cultural Olympiad, The Road Forward features an original score by Wayne Lavaliere who also performs in the film — part of an ensemble that includes Jennifer Kreisberg, Michelle St. John, Cheri Maracle, Ostwelve (Ronnie Dean Harris), Murray Porter, Russell Wallace and Shakti Hayes.

 “We’re honoured to be working with Marie,” says Shirley Vercruysse, executive producer at the BC & Yukon Studio.
 “She’s a visionary — an inventive, inquisitive and generous artist — and with The Road Forward she’s created a powerful, contemporary musical on an essential aspect of our collective past.”

 The Road Forward is directed by Marie Clements and produced by Shirley Vercruysse for the BC & Yukon Studio.
 Pictured above: Marie Clements (photo by Emily Cooper); and the Road Forward Ensemble.